deltaDAO/Ocean-Protocol-Use-Cases/README.md

 Our vision is to unite privacy-preserving technology, data economy pioneers and Web3 enthusiasts with diverse skill sets in a company that covers the full “Ocean Protocol” stack and expertise needed to offer professional enterprise integrations.

 Our mission is to build towards a European data economy powered by “Ocean Protocol”.
 Open source, decentralized, GDPR-compliant and following in accordance with European values.
-We want to bring “Ocean Protocol” to German enterprises, research institutions and non-profit organizations.
+We want to bring “Ocean Protocol” to European enterprises, research institutions and non-profit organizations.